civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(5)** For greater certainty, for the purposes of this Division, revenues, interest and penalties payable under subsection (1) do not include taxes, interest and penalties imposed, levied and collected under Part IV.

-> **Explanatory Note**:
-> New.

 ### Section 151

   **(1)** Subsections 100(1) to (3) of the Act are replaced by the following:

 ### Section 100

-      **(1)** Subject to subsection (6), **if** an agreement is entered into **under** subsection (3), royalties, interest and penalties payable under section 99 **or revenues, interest and penalties payable under section 99.1, as the case may be**, may be collected and administered and refunds in respect **of those amounts payable** may be granted on behalf of the Government of Canada in accordance with the terms and conditions of the agreement, as amended from time to time **under** subsection (4).
+      **(1)** Subject to subsection (6), if an agreement is entered into under subsection (3), royalties, interest and penalties payable under section 99 or revenues, interest and penalties payable under section 99.1, as the case may be, may be collected and administered and refunds in respect of those amounts payable may be granted on behalf of the Government of Canada in accordance with the terms and conditions of the agreement, as amended from time to time under subsection (4).

-      **(2)** The Federal Minister shall, on the request of the Government of the Province or the **Regulator**, negotiate
+      **(2)** The Federal Minister shall, on the request of the Government of the Province or the Regulator, negotiate

-        an agreement with the Provincial Minister and the **Regulator** with respect to the collection and administration of the royalties, interest and penalties payable under section 99; **and**
+        an agreement with the Provincial Minister and the Regulator with respect to the collection and administration of the royalties, interest and penalties payable under section 99; and

         an agreement with the Provincial Minister and the Regulator with respect to the collection and administration of the revenues, interest and penalties payable under section 99.1.

-      **(3)** On completion of the negotiation of an agreement **under** subsection (2), the Federal Minister, with the approval of the Governor in Council, shall, on behalf of the Government of Canada, enter into an agreement with the Government of the Province and the **Regulator** with respect to the collection and administration, on behalf of the Government of Canada, of the royalties, interest and penalties payable under section 99 **or the revenues, interest and penalties payable under section 99.1, as the case may be**, and with respect to the granting of refunds or the making of other payments in respect of those **amounts payable, as the case may be**, in accordance with the terms and conditions set out in the agreement.
+      **(3)** On completion of the negotiation of an agreement under subsection (2), the Federal Minister, with the approval of the Governor in Council, shall, on behalf of the Government of Canada, enter into an agreement with the Government of the Province and the Regulator with respect to the collection and administration, on behalf of the Government of Canada, of the royalties, interest and penalties payable under section 99 or the revenues, interest and penalties payable under section 99.1, as the case may be, and with respect to the granting of refunds or the making of other payments in respect of those amounts payable, as the case may be, in accordance with the terms and conditions set out in the agreement.

   **(2)** Subsections 100(6) and (7) of the Act are replaced by the following:

-    **(6)** An agreement **entered into under subsection (3)** may provide that, **if** any payment is received by the Government of the Province on account of any royalties, interest, penalties or other sum payable by a person under section 99, or under both section 99 and the Offshore Petroleum Royalty Act, **that** payment may be applied by the Government of the Province towards the royalties, interest, penalties or other sums payable by the person under **that section or both that section and that** Act in **the** manner **that** is specified in the agreement, **even if** the person directed that the payment be applied in any other manner or made no direction as to its application.
+    **(6)** An agreement entered into under subsection (3) may provide that, if any payment is received by the Government of the Province on account of any royalties, interest, penalties or other sum payable by a person under section 99, or under both section 99 and the Offshore Petroleum Royalty Act, that payment may be applied by the Government of the Province towards the royalties, interest, penalties or other sums payable by the person under that section or both that section and that Act in the manner that is specified in the agreement, even if the person directed that the payment be applied in any other manner or made no direction as to its application.

     **(6.1)** An agreement entered into under subsection (3) may provide that, if any payment is received by the Government of the Province on account of any revenues, interest, penalties or other sum payable in respect of any offshore renewable energy project by a person under section 99.1, or under both section 99.1 and the Provincial Act or any other Act of the Province and any regulations made under those Acts, that payment may be applied by the Government of the Province towards the revenues, interest, penalties or other sums payable by the person under that section or both that section and that Act and regulations made under that Act, in the manner that is specified in the agreement, even if the person directed that the payment be applied in any other manner or made no direction as to its application.

-    **(7)** Any payment or part **of a payment** applied by the Government of the Province in accordance with an agreement **entered into under subsection (3)** towards the royalties, interest, penalties or other sums payable by a person under section 99 **or the revenues, interest, penalties or other sums payable by a person under section 99.1, as the case may be**,
+    **(7)** Any payment or part of a payment applied by the Government of the Province in accordance with an agreement entered into under subsection (3) towards the royalties, interest, penalties or other sums payable by a person under section 99 or the revenues, interest, penalties or other sums payable by a person under section 99.1, as the case may be,

-      relieves that person of liability to pay **those amounts payable** to the extent of the applied payment or part **of the payment**; and
+      relieves that person of liability to pay those amounts payable to the extent of the applied payment or part of the payment; and

       shall be deemed to have been applied in accordance with a direction made by that person.